-Through engaging with extracts from Homer's 'The Iliad' as well as storytelling, role-play, script-writing and analysis of paintings, children learn of a rich interpretation of one of the oldest stories of European civilisation.
+Through engaging with extracts from Homer's 'The Iliad' as well as storytelling, role-play, writing-in-role and analysing paintings, children learn of a rich interpretation of one of the oldest stories of European civilisation.

 Our interpretation of the story explores the tales of the Apple of Discord, the Marriage of Helen and the Birth of Achilles, and uses these three strands to preface the events of the Trojan War.

 Pupils in Years 5 and 6 will engage with extracts of the Homeric text and learn high level comprehension strategies, as well as develop techniques of storytelling and art appreciation.
 Through lively facilitation, children freely take roles within the narrative and the project is a great vehicle for the development of students' oracy and performance.

 The sessions all build on each other, and regular questioning and quizzing ensures children can manage the ambitious and very rewarding task of holding onto the story.
 Each session draws out key vocabulary - prophecy, oath, pride and wrath - and each session also draws out reflection on key figures in the story.
 The final session gives children space to go deep into their discussions and reflections, having engaged with a full telling, and we create time for children to re-tell themselves, with a combination of writing and art.